Emurasoft/emurasoft.github.io/en/dlg/properties/highlight2/index.md

 | **HTML-Embedded** | Uses script languages such as JSP or PHP, HTML embedded language.
 It uses the HTML, CSS, JavaScript, VBScript, and Script configurations. |
 | **Markdown** | Uses Markdown for special bold and italic emphasis. |

-## Highlight matching tag check box
+## Highlight matching tag checkbox

 Highlights inside a tag and the matching tag at the cursor in XHTML and XML documents.
 This feature works only when a document is a well-formed XML document.
 The feature may not work if ending tags are missing from a document such as an old HTML document.

-## Highlight matching brackets check box
+## Highlight matching brackets checkbox

 Highlight the matching brace (parenthesis or bracket).

-## Auto-complete brackets/quotation marks check box
+## Auto-complete brackets/quotation marks checkbox

 Auto-completes brackets and quotation marks.